mars-sim/mars-sim/README.md

 > Note 1 : Specifically, the official release of v3.1.0, v3.2.0 and v3.3.0 of mars-sim do not
 utilize JavaFX / OpenJFX.
 Therefore, it's NOT a requirement to install them.

-However, if you want to run any JavaFX apps, make sure you also download and configure the OpenJFX or JavaFX package on top of the JDK.
+However, if you want to run any JavaFX apps, make sure you download and configure the OpenJFX or JavaFX package on top of the JDK.

 See ticket #156 to read the discussions on how to set up JavaFX to run it